-Review process: This Framework applies to all Barclays businesses globally.
+- Review process: This Framework applies to all Barclays businesses globally.
 We will review this Framework periodically.
 Updates to this Framework will be effective from publication, unless otherwise specified, and not applied retrospectively to prior full year reported transition finance performance against our Target, other than updates to the eligible transition activities set out in Section 2 which will be updated from time to time as specified in Section 1.4.

-Updates on progress against our Target will be included in our Annual Report and performance reporting will be subject to external limited assurance as set out in the Annual Report.

-Effective date: This Framework is valid from the date of publication and will be applied to eligible financings entered into on or after 1 January 2023 on the basis set out in this Framework, and subject to internal governance.
+Eligibility for our Target setting will be determined at a point in time and from the date of commencement of eligible transition finance.
+In this latest version of this Framework we have added enhancements to the categorisation of transition activities (such as 'pink hydrogen') and further expansion to include eligible social and just transition expenditures for corporate and public sector issuers. - Reporting: Updates on progress against our Target will be included in our Annual Report and performance reporting will be subject to external limited assurance as set out in the Annual Report. - Effective date: This Framework is valid from the date of publication and will be applied to eligible financings entered into on or after 1 January 2025 on the basis set out in this Framework, and subject to internal governance.